-Our claims assist service is called Priority #1 Our clients call a promise kept - and it's routinely included in all our insurance advisoryice services for all our clients.
+Our claims assist service is called Priority #1 Our clients call it a promise kept - and it's routinely included in all our insurance advisoryice services for all our clients.

 Some insurance claims are straightforward like claiming on a Life Insurance policy.

 When you need to claim for a medical crisis, terminal illnesses, a sickness or illness covered by income protection or a longer-term total and permanent disability TPD - this can quickly become a complex and drawn-out process.

 Often numerous medical, psychological and pharmaceutical reports are needed to support a complex claim.
 Now if you’ve seen multiple doctors, perhaps you’ve moved house, maybe the original medical records have been moved to offsite storage and historical documents are held at different medical centres (that have now either moved, combined or sold) – these realities add to the delays and uncertainty.

 We’re automatically here to help you and your family (whether that’s biological or logical) through the claims process should that ever occur so that your case doesn’t stall in some claims managers ‘too hard basket’.